-High-impact activities such as running and playing sports that involve a great deal of running and/ or jumping put a lot of stress on your joints and is weight bearing since you have to support the weight of your body.
+High-impact activities such as playing sports that involve a great deal of running and jumping put a lot of stress on your joints and is weight bearing since you have to support the weight of your body.

-The next time you ask yourself what does a rowing machine do for your body, you now know that it:
+The next time you ask yourself “what does a rowing machine do for your body?”, you now know that it:

 Provides a solid full-body workout

-Is a superior source for aerobic exercise
+Is a superior source for aerobic and anaerobic exercises